 Can a Wi-Fi extender make my internet slower?

-An extender works by rebroadcasting a signal, which can slightly increase latency and reduce maximum throughput.
-However, for a Ring device stuck on a very weak signal, connecting to an extender will result in a much more stable and reliable connection, dramatically improving its performance and speed compared to before.
+While an extender can slightly increase latency and reduce maximum throughput due to rebroadcasting, for a Ring device struggling with a very weak signal, connecting to an extender will provide a significantly more stable and reliable connection, dramatically improving its overall performance and speed compared to its previous state.

 A Strong Connection for Peace of Mind

-A weak Wi-Fi signal shouldn’t compromise your home security.
-By choosing the right wifi extender for Ring, you can eliminate dead zones, ensure your cameras stay online, and get the reliable performance you expect from your security system.
-Whether you opt for a versatile standard extender, an integrated Ring Chime Pro, or a comprehensive mesh system, a stable connection is the key to unlocking the full potential of your Ring devices.
+A weak Wi-Fi signal should not compromise your home security.
+By selecting the appropriate wifi extender for Ring, you can effectively eliminate dead zones, ensure your cameras remain online, and achieve the reliable performance you expect from your security system.
+Whether you choose a versatile standard extender, an integrated Ring Chime Pro, or a comprehensive mesh system, a stable connection is essential for unlocking the full potential of your Ring devices.